 Genghis's heirs 1227-37

 By this time the Mongols had developed strategies to take heavily defended walled cities.
 Firstly they offered to spare lives if the city capitulated without a single shot being fired.
 If they did not all the inhabitants would be massacred.
-It was a powerful threat.
-The Mongols also captured men from the surrounding countryside who were forced to lead the attack against the city, so the defenders had no choice but to kill their own people.
+It was a persuasive threat as the defenders knew it was not an idle one.
+The Mongols captured men from the surrounding countryside and then forced them to lead the attack against the city, so the defenders had no choice but to kill their own people.

-The Song forces then recaptured Kaifeng, Luoyang, and Chang'an from the defeated Jin but made the mistake of murdering a Mongol ambassador - the sort of grievance that led to pressure to attack them.
+The Song forces then captured Kaifeng, Luoyang, and Chang'an from the defeated Jin but made the mistake of murdering a Mongol ambassador - just the sort of grievance that added pressure for revenge.
 So in 1234 Ogedei announced plans to attack Korea, southern China and southern Russia all justified by the murder of Mongol envoys.

 In 1235 Karakoram was made the capital of Mongolia and in 1236 Ogedei Khan began his campaign of conquests with an attack on Georgia and Armenia.

 Ogedei pursued his attack on Korea in 1238 and this led to surrender of the whole Korean peninsula in 1241.
 Meanwhile Ögedei's son Khuden led the conquest of Tibet in 1240.
 His nephew Batu Khan ➚ continued to expand the conquest into southern Russia 1238-1240 taking them to the gates of the Ukrainian city of Kyiv.

 Batu and Subutai took the grasslands of Hungary and made plans to conquer Italy, Austria and Germany.
 But in December 1241 the great Khan Ogedei died and all the Mongol leaders withdrew to hold the Kurultai ➚ to elect his successor at their homeland capital of Karakoram.